S T A T E O F N E W Y O R K

 A. INSTRUCT LOCAL WORKFORCE INVESTMENT BOARDS TO DEVELOP AND ISSUE A

 REQUEST FOR PROPOSAL FOR LOCAL ELIGIBLE PROVIDERS TO PROVIDE SUMMER

-EMPLOYMENT NO LATER THAN NOVEMBER FIRST, TWO THOUSAND FOURTEEN AND EACH
+EMPLOYMENT NO LATER THAN NOVEMBER FIRST, TWO THOUSAND FIFTEEN AND EACH

 NOVEMBER FIRST TRIENNIALLY THEREAFTER.
 PROPOSALS SHALL INCLUDE BUT ARE

 NOT LIMITED TO: